- Site Analysis

 - Passive Design

 - Health and Safety

 Designing homes to conserve energy and use it efficiently, from sources that cause least environmental harm.

 For maximum energy efficiency, homes should be designed to make the most of natural daylight.

-Lighting accounts for 11% of energy used in an average New Zealand home, and that percentage is projected to increase in coming years.
+Lighting accounts for 13% of electricity used in an average New Zealand home.

 For maximum energy efficiency, homes should be designed to make the most of natural light during daylight hours.
 See daylighting for details.